DataDog/datadog-operator/docs/secret_management.md

-# Secrets Management for the API and APP keys
+# Secrets Management for the API and App keys

-Datadog Operator can be configured to retrieve the Datadog credentials using secrets for enhanced security.
-There are three methods you can choose from to set it up
+Datadog Operator can be configured to retrieve Datadog credentials using secrets for enhanced security.
+There are three methods you can choose from to set it up:

-## 1. Plain credentials in `DatadogAgent` resource
+## 1. Configure plain credentials in `DatadogAgent` resource

-This is the simplest way to provide the credentials to the agents.
+This is the simplest way to provide credentials to the agents.
 This method is recommended for testing purposes only.

-Add credentials to the Agent:
+Directly add the API and App keys to the DatadogAgent spec:

 ```yaml
 apiVersion: datadoghq.com/v1alpha1